allordacia/pwnagotchi_wifi_switcher/README.md

 # pwnagotchi_wifi_switcher

-a pwnagotchi plugin that automatically detects and switches AI profiles and settings to and from an external wifi adapter
+A pwnagotchi plugin that automates the required changes necessary to switch from using the RPIs internal wifi to an externally connected wifi adapter.
+Still in testing so make backups of your brain files before using it for the first time.